lawrenceslng/fastapi-beyond-CRUD/README.md

 - test success message, then failure message

 - do nightly_build.yaml
-- setup dockerhub username and token secret
+- setup ALL the secrets

 ## TO BE CLEANED UP BELOW
 ------------------------------------------------------------------------------------------